 Diastasis Rectus Abdominal See More Detail

+Can diastasis recti cause pain?
+Yes, it can.
+Separated abdominal muscles themselves are not always painful, but the effects can cause diastasis recti pain.
 Symptoms of DRA typically develop gradually over the course of a woman’s pregnancy and may linger following labor and delivery.
 Separated abdominal muscles themselves are not always painful, but the effects can cause diastasis recti pain.

 A woman with DRA may experience any number of the following symptoms:

 • A visible and palpable (detected by touch) separation of the rectus abdominis muscle.

 • Feelings of “flabbiness” in the abdominal muscles.

 • Pelvic-floor muscle dysfunction that causes urinary or bowel problems (incontinence, leakage, constipation, etc).